-As of March 31, 2021, our historical net tangible book value was \$(308) million, or \$(11.97) per share of our common stock.
+As of March 31, 2021, our historical net tangible book value was \$(284) million, or \$(11.02) per share of our common stock.
 Net tangible book value per share represents the book value of our total tangible assets less the book value of our total liabilities, convertible preferred stock and redeemable convertible preferred stock, divided by the number of shares of our common stock outstanding as of March 31, 2021.

-Our pro forma net tangible book value as of March 31, 2021 was \$(87) million, or \$(0.80) per share of our common stock.
+Our pro forma net tangible book value as of March 31, 2021 was \$ million, or \$ per share of our common stock.
 Pro forma net tangible book value per share represents our net tangible book value divided by the number of shares of our common stock outstanding as of March 31, 2021, after giving effect to the Preferred Stock Conversion and the Warrant Exercises.

-After giving further effect to our sale of 15,000,000 shares of our common stock in this offering at the initial public offering price set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$47 million, or approximately \$0.38 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$1.18 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$9.62 per share to new investors purchasing shares of our common stock in this offering.
+After giving further effect to our sale of shares of our common stock in this offering at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$ million, or approximately \$ per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors purchasing shares of our common stock in this offering.
 We determine dilution by subtracting our pro forma as adjusted net tangible book value per share after this offering from the amount of cash per common share paid by new investors in this offering.